FUNCTIONS, MAPPINGS, MAPS, TRANSFORMATIONS, OPERATORS

 Note that group G may be either a finite group or an infinite group.
 No stipulation on that is made.

-Consider the following important set: the set of all possible mappings of a set S of n objects onto itself.
+Now consider the following important set: the set of all possible permutations of a set S of n objects onto itself.
 It meets all of the axiomatic requirements of a group.

 References.